hgwhitfield/what-the-book/docs/README.md

 **"What the Book"** is an engaging, user-friendly website dedicated to book enthusiasts everywhere.
 This digital haven serves as a dynamic platform for book lovers to discover, explore, and organize their next great reads.
 Designed with simplicity and accessibility in mind, **"What the Book"** ensures that users of all ages and technical abilities can easily navigate through its features.

 The website is designed to be a functional, streamlined web app.
 The central feature is the book search tool, allowing users to find books by title, author, or ISBN effortlessly.
-Each search result is accompanied by detailed information, helping users make informed decisions about their next read.
+Each search result can we saved to the 'To Be Read' list which can be accessed later, allowing it to act as the online home for all the books a user may wish to read in the future.

 ## Table of Contents